jmpegi/top-panel-logo/README.md

 ## 💡 Tips

-Most GNU/Linux distributions store their logo somewhere inside `/usr/share/pixmaps/` or `/usr/share/icons/desktop-base/`
+- Most GNU/Linux distributions store their logo somewhere inside `/usr/share/pixmaps/` or `/usr/share/icons/`

-For ease of use, disable 'Hot Corner' under 'GNOME Settings/Multitasking'.
+- For ease of use, disable 'Hot Corner' under 'GNOME Settings/Multitasking'.

-To prevent gnome-terminal from automatically closing when running a custom command, use:
+- To prevent gnome-terminal from automatically closing when running a custom command, use:
-`gnome-terminal -- bash -c 'yourcommand; exec bash'` or
+`gnome-terminal -- bash -c 'yourcommand; wait'` or `gnome-terminal -- bash -c 'yourcommand; exec bash'` or
-`gnome-terminal -- bash -c 'yourcommand; wait'`
+`gnome-terminal -- bash -c 'yourcommand; read -p "Press ENTER to close...'`

 ## 📝 License